jowo-io/react-base64-downloader/README.md

 Next run the dev script `npm run dev`.
 Once running, you can open the `example/example.html` file locally in the browser to see the output.
 There's no dev server configured.

 > Note: hot-reloading is not configured.

+## Building

+First run `npm link react-base64-downloader` to create a symlink in the node_modules folder locally.

+And then simply run `npm run build` to bundle the code for a production release.